FormAssembly in the News: Reduce Data Breaches in 2019 | SecurityIntelligence

 Author: Kacy Zurkus

-In the SecurityIntelligence blog written by Kacy Zurkus, which quotes Chad Cragle, information security officer at FormAssembly, Zurkus discusses:
+In the SecurityIntelligence blog written by Kacy Zurkus, which quotes Chad Cragle, Director of Security and Compliance at FormAssembly, Zurkus discusses:

 - The necessity of training employees about spear phishing and other common malware exploits